-Travel, adventure and experience are often assumed to have something to do with exotic places far far away.
+Travel, adventure, and experience are often assumed to have something to do with exotic places far far away.
 Starting with great plans of the dream destination or route.
 But it doesn’t always have to be like that.
-We shouldn’t forget about the pearls nearby, just because we’ve been spending a lot of time in a certain area it doesnt mean that we know all about it, right?
+We shouldn’t forget about the pearls nearby, just because we’ve been spending a lot of time in a certain area it doesn’t mean that we know all about it, right?
 Local travel can be an adventure too!

-My point with this was really just to give an example about how this happens all the time: we end up in places we had no idea even existed whenever, however with whomever.
-These moments and small adventures are just as much worth as the big, planned ones that takes us to experience other continents and countries.
+My point with this was really just to give an example about how this happens all the time: we end up in places we had no idea even existed whenever, however and with whomever.
+These moments and small adventures are just as much worth as the big, planned ones that take us to experience other continents and countries.

 Don’t forget the hidden pearls around the corner.
 Don’t forget to appreciate the small things in life.